 Colin Kass; Christopher Ondeck

 Church & Dwight

-- Representing Wayne Farms, one of the largest producers of broiler chicken in the U.S., defending numerous class actions filed both by classes of direct purchasers and indirect purchasers, who assert a damages claim against the defendants of $48 billion.
+- Representation of Wayne-Sanderson Farms in defending numerous class actions filed both by classes of direct purchasers and indirect purchasers, who assert a damages claim against the defendants of $48 billion.

 Continental Automotive Systems Inc.

 Jain Irrigation Inc.

 Cal Portland Company

 - Representing and defending Cyient Inc. in a putative antitrust class action, in which defense contractor employees accuse defense contractor Raytheon Technologies (through its Pratt & Whitney division) of orchestrating an illegal conspiracy with its subcontractors to restrict the hiring and recruiting of engineers and skilled laborers working on aerospace projects.